What is Kubernetes? A Beginner’s Guide to Container Orchestration

 Further, data persistence and network configuration make it tough to manage containers and thus, however powerful containers are, they get scalability issues in a clustered environment.

-The Kubernetes offers a layer over the infrastructure to manage these issues.
+A layer over the infrastructure to manage these issues.
 Kubernetes uses labels as name tags to categorize its objects, and it can request based on these labels.

 Kubernetes Master